Faek/voice-attack-osc-plugin/README.md

 `{OscAddress};{VoiceAttackCommandName}`

+For example, if you'd like voice attack to trigger the "calculator" command when you hit the osc address of `/va/calculator`:

+`/va/calculator;calculator`

 # How to send OSC from VoiceAttack
 - Use Other > Advanced > Execute an External Plugin Function
 - In the plugin context put the Osc Address you'd like to send a message to